gusrub/bootstrap-alerts/README.md

-# bootstrap-alerts
+# Bootstrap Alerts

-A very simple JS plugin to display modals and alerts using bootstrap.
+A very simple plugin that I use to replace the default alerts of the browser in my applications.
+It supports callbacks for the buttons so you can handle the events.